HiImJulien/dotfiles/README.md

 - [ ] Finalize nVim configuration
   - [ ] Properly setup autocompletion and snippets support.
   - [ ] Properly setup nvim-tmux-navigator.
-  - [ ] (Optional) Setup plugins using home-manager for better compatibility with nixOS.
+  - [X] (Optional) Setup plugins using home-manager for better compatibility with nixOS.
 - [X] Create script `amaterasu`, which provides a global short-hand for syncing system and home config.
 - [ ] Finalize eww configuration
-- [ ] Update GDM to use other monitor as primary
+- [ ] ~Update GDM to use other monitor as primary~.
+(Not configurable; just need to change plugs.)

 ## Known Issues